MicrosoftDocs/ai-builder/ai-builder-docs/create-form-processing-model.md

 When the analysis has finished, select the thumbnail to open the field selection experience.

-## Review documents and extracted data

-If the analysis succeeds, it means AI Builder detected structured text in your form documents.
-A failed analysis can mean AI Builder didn't detect structured text in your documents.
-In that case, check that the documents you updated follow the [requirements and optimization tips section](https://docs.microsoft.com/ai-builder/form-processing-model-requirements).

 ## Select form fields

 ### Fields and tables that are automatically detected